 Shwachman Diamond syndrome (SDS) is a rare blood disorder that affects the pancreas, bone marrow and skeleton, as well as other organs.
 SDS is caused by a genetic mutation.

 What are the symptoms of Shwachman Diamond syndrome?

-- Abnormal pancreas function (the pancreas does not produce enough of the enzymes that digest fats, proteins and carbohydrates, leading to long-standing diarrhea)
+- A poorly functioning pancreatic gland which does not produce enough of the enzymes that digest fats, proteins and carbohydrates.

 - Bone abnormalities

 - Hormonal imbalances

 SDS is usually diagnosed in infancy with a physical exam, medical history and blood and genetic testing.
 Because SDS patients also have a predisposition to myelodysplasia or leukemia, bone marrow aspirates and biopsies are recommended to confirm the diagnosis and determine any additional abnormalities.